-Python Lab
+CS 205P

 - 1. Write a program that displays the following information: Your name, Full address, Mobile number, College name, Course subjects. - 2.
 Write a program to find the largest three integers using if-else and conditional operator. - 3.
 Write a program that asks the user to enter a series of positive numbers (The user should enter a negative number to signal the end of the series) and the program should display the numbers in order and their sum. - 4.
-Write a program to find the product of two matrices [A]mxp and [B]pxr - 5.
+Write a program to find the product and sum of two matrices [A]mxp and [B]pxr using Numpy - 5.
 Write recursive and non-recursive functions for the following: - a.
 To find GCD of two integers. - b.
 To find the factorial of positive integer - c.
-To print Fibonacci Sequence up to given number n - 6.
-Write a program to display two random numbers that are to be added, such as: 247 + 129, the program should allow the student to enter the answer.
+To print Fibonacci Sequence up to given number n

+6. Write a program to display two random numbers that are to be added, such as: 247 + 129, the program should allow the student to enter the answer.
 If the answer is correct, a message of congratulations should be displayed.
-If the answer is incorrect, a message showing the correct answer should be displayed. - 7.
-Write recursive and non-recursive functions to display prime number from 2 to n. - 8.
-Write a program that writes a series of random numbers to a file from 1 to n and display. - 9.
-Write a program to create file, write the content and display the contents of the file with each line preceded with a line number (start with 1) followed by a colon. - 10.
-In a program, write a function that accepts two arguments: a list and a number n.
-The function displays all of the numbers in the list that are greater than the number n. - 11.
-Write a program with a function that accepts a string as an argument and returns the no. of vowels that the string contains.
-Another function to return number of consonants. - 12.
-Write a program that opens a specified text file and then displays a list of all the unique words found in the file.
-(Store each word as an element of a set.) - 13.
-Write a program to analyze the contents of two text files using set operations. - 14.
-Write a program to implement the inheritance and dynamic polymorphism. - 15.
-Write a GUI program that converts Celsius temperatures to Fahrenheit temperatures. - 16.
+If the answer is incorrect, a message showing the correct answer should be displayed.

+7. Write a function to demonstrate variable length arguments.

+8. WAP to Demonstrate about Fundamental Data types(sequential and non-sequential) in Python Programming using type function.

+9. Write a program to create file, write the content and display the contents of the file.

+10. In a program, write a function that accepts two arguments: a list and a number n.
+The function displays all of the numbers in the list that are greater than the number n.

+11. Write a program with a function that accepts a string as an argument and returns the no. of vowels that the string contains.
+Another function to return number of consonants.

+12. Write a program that opens a specified text file and then displays a list of all the unique words found in the file.
+(Store each word as an element of a set.)

+13. Write a program to analyze the contents of two text files using set operations.

+14. Write a program to implement the inheritance and dynamic polymorphism.

+- 15. Write a GUI program that converts Celsius temperatures to Fahrenheit temperatures. - 16.
 Write a GUI program that displays your details when a button is clicked.